Say Cheeeeeese! Tips & Tricks To ‘Naturally’ Whiten Your Teeth For A Picture-perfect Smile

 Therefore, when our enamel thins, this dentin becomes more substantially visible, causing our teeth to look darker or not-so-white, anymore.
 This thinning of enamel can occur due to various reasons such as dental erosion, ageing, genetics, a poor diet, gum diseases, dental grinding, tobacco products, dehydration (suffering from a dry mouth) and excessive intake of foods that cause staining.
 Sometimes, people are even born with a naturally thin enamel which gives their teeth a slightly off-white colour from the beginning.

+We are all searching the web to find an answer to ‘How to get rid of yellow teeth?’
 While it’s unrealistic and almost impossible to expect your teeth to remain shiny and white forever, certain habits can always be adapted to prevent the yellow-ness in the teeth from accelerating and your enamel from getting thinned/stained in the first place:

 Having a poor diet can also be one of the reasons for premature tooth ageing.
 This includes all sorts of highly processed foods such as candies, chocolates, junk food, soft drinks, etc, which quicken enamel thinning due to their acidic content.
 Just like other parts of the body, your teeth also suffer from a lack of vitamins and nutrients to support the maximum strength and health.
 Hence, foods such as these should be consumed on a regular basis: